moaberglund/moaberglund/README.md

 ## Hi there 👋 Welcome to my Github

-I'm Moa and I'm currently studying web development at Miduniversity in Sweden.
+I'm Moa and I'm currently studying a diploma in computer engineering at Mid Sweden University.

 ### Many exiting news to come, hang around